gmflau/gke_crdb/README.md

 # How to Create an Active-active Database (CRDB) in Redis Enterprise for Google Kubernetes Engine (GKE)

+## High Level Workflow
+The following is the high level workflow which you will follow:
+1. Create two GKE clusters
+2. Create Redis Enterprise Cluster in each GKE cluster
+3. Install Nginx ingress controller in each GKE cluster
+4. Document the required parameters.
+5. Apply the `activeActive` spec to both clusters.
+6. Formulate the CRDB creation JSON payload using the parameters *from both RECs* in a single JSON document.
+7. POST the JSON payload *to one* of the REC's API endpoints.
+(Yes, just one; it will coordinate with the other(s).)
+8. Run a workload.

 Build two GKE clusters:
 ```
 ./create_cluster.sh glau-aa-us-west1-a us-west1-a
 ./create_cluster.sh glau-aa-us-east1-b us-east1-b
 ```

 Deploy REC in "raas-us-west1-a" namespace of the GKE cluster in us-west1-a region:
 ```